Pompei Scavi–Villa dei Misteri railway station

-Pompei Scavi-Villa dei Misteri is a railway station in Pompei, Italy, on the Naples-Sorrento line of the Circumvesuviana commuter rail system.
+Pompei Scavi–Villa dei Misteri is a railway station in Pompei, Metropolitan City of Naples, Italy.
+It is served by the Naples–Sorrento line of the Circumvesuviana commuter rail system.

 Location

 Pompei Scavi is the closest station to the famous ruins of the Ancient Roman city of Pompeii, with the ruins across the street from the main station building.

 Station layout

 Pompei Scavi station consists of two tracks with two side platforms; platform 1 serves trains to Sorrento while platform 2 serves trains to Naples.